stephenhky/PyShortTextCategorization/README.md

-# Short Text Categorization with Word Embeddings
+# Short Text Categorization in Python

-This repository is a collection of algorithms for multi-class classification to short texts using Python.
+This repository is a collection of supervised learning algorithms for multi-class classification to short texts using Python.
 In addition to the bag-of-words representation of texts, word-embedding algorithms with a pre-trained model are used.
 Currently, Word2Vec is implemented.
 This package is still *under development*, and *not stable*.
 Feel free to give suggestions.

 To install it, in a console, use `pip`.